 Once Again: How Does It Work

-- A user requests a transaction.
+- A user requests a transaction;

-- This transaction is sent to peer-to-peer network of nods
+- This transaction is sent to peer-to-peer network of nods;

-- The requested transaction is validated by the network of nodes
+- The requested transaction is validated by the network of nodes;

-- The transaction is encrypted
+- The transaction is encrypted;

-- Connection with the other transaction in a new block of data
+- Connection with the other transaction in a new block of data;

-- The newly created data block is added to the existing blockchain system
+- The newly created data block is added to the existing blockchain system.

 Solution: Applying Blockchain allows for expensive assets to be co-owned.
 Additionally, blockchain-powered systems cut out the middlemen, leading to significant cost savings.
-Just imagine how much you can save by eliminating third parties, such as banks, brokers and lawyers.
+Just imagine how much you can save by eliminating third parties, such as banks, brokers, and lawyers.

-Lack of transparency
+Lack of Transparency

 Low Transactional Speed

-Problem: Many real estate transactions are really slow.
-Usually it takes approximately six months to find a property and another six months to fulfill all necessary formalities and requirements.
+Problem: Many real estate transactions are slow.
+Usually, it takes approximately six months to find a property and another six months to fulfill all necessary formalities and requirements.
 According to Juwai Chinese Consumer International Travel Survey, 56% of Chinese investors spend over one year finding their ideal US investment property.

 Blockchain Applications for Real Estate

-Smart contracts are self-executing contracts, whose specific instructions are recorded in the form of a code placed in a blockchain network.
+Smart contracts are self-executing contracts whose specific instructions are recorded as a code placed in a blockchain network.
 Fully automated, they do not require manual support or maintenance.
-Such networks connect real estate companies with their clients in a shared system, allowing them to speed up transfer processes, simplify cross-border payments, enhance accuracy of transactions and offer most competitive prices for their services.
+Such networks connect real estate companies with their clients in a shared system, allowing them to speed up transfer processes, simplify cross-border payments, enhance the accuracy of transactions, and offer the most competitive prices for their services.

-- Instructions and Conditions are recorded in the form of a code placed in a blockchain network.
+- Instructions and Conditions are recorded in the form of a code placed in a blockchain network;

-- The contract is self-executive once the conditions are met.
+- The contract is self-executive once the conditions are met;

 - Regulators use blockchain technology to keep an eye on a contract.

-According to Deloitte, tokenization of assets is “the process of issuing a blockchain token (specifically, a security token) that digitally represents a real tradable asset”.
+According to Deloitte, tokenization of assets is “the process of issuing a blockchain token (specifically, a security token) that digitally represents a real tradable asset.”

 According to the World Economic Forum, in the next ten years, 10% of the world’s GDP will be stored in crypto assets.
-In other words, 10 trillion USD dollar worth of assets will be stored as tokens.
+In other words, 10 trillion USD worth of assets will be stored as tokens.

-Use Cases of Blockchain in Real Estate
+Use Cases of Blockchain in Real Estate: Hilton Property Management

-The hotel chain Hilton Worldwide has recently implemented a blockchain-driven technology in order to increase the efficiency of their hotel management by connecting the entire chain.
-Applying blockchain ledgers allows Hilton hotels to maintain integrated data services and provide a high level of service at a low cost.
-The blockchain platform allows hotels to maintain secured and trusted records of their clients across various locations and put more control into the hands of the customers, who can validate and change their personal profiles while their data remain protected and encrypted.
+The hotel chain Hilton Worldwide has recently implemented a blockchain-driven technology to increase the efficiency of their hotel management by connecting the entire chain.
+Applying blockchain ledgers allows Hilton Hotels to maintain integrated data services and provide a high level of service at a low cost.
+The blockchain platform allows hotels to maintain secured and trusted records of their clients across various locations and put more control into the hands of the customers, who can validate and change their profiles while their data remain protected and encrypted.

-Alfa Bank and X5 Retail Group: Liquidity Management Service
+X5 Retail Group: Liquidity Management Service

 Emaar Properties: Tokens